trawick/emptyhammock-project-template/README.md

 via `ssh`.
 Ensure that the username in `devs.yml` matches the username on your client system, as this is assumed by some of the commands.

+Optional: Create file `.vault_pass` to store your Ansible vault password.
+This will avoid password prompts when deploying or running other commands that need access to the secrets file for an environment.

 Deploying
 ---------